jhcepas/stv/docs/essentials.md

 comes from the root's 1st child, then its 2nd child, and then its 1st child.

-A tree can be accessed as if it is a list to access directly one of its nodes.
+A tree can be used as a list to access directly one of its nodes.
 The syntax `tree[name]`, where `name` is a string, will return the first node whose name matches the given one.
 And `tree[node_id]`, where `node_id` is a tuple as described before, will return the corresponding node at that position.

 ![node_id](img/node_id.png)